genderkit/genderkit/_resources/gender-services.md

 In the UK, people who are changing things linked to gender are supported by a set of specialist centres, often known as "gender identity clinics" (GICs), which offer [formal diagnosis]({% link _articles/formal-diagnosis.md %}) and access to other services like hormone medications and surgeries.

 {% capture gic-description %}
-You can access these gender services for free by [asking your GP to make a referral]({% link _resources/referral-appointment.md %}).
+You can access these gender services for free on the NHS.
 However, these services have significant waiting lists, and may require a wait of several years before being seen.
 They will also only accept you as a patient if you are registered with a GP in a specific area.

 You can find more information about waiting times - and which services will see you more quickly - on our [ UK service wait times page]({% link _resources/wait-times.md %}).
 {% endcapture %}
 {% include gender-clinics tag="Gender Clinics" icon="tick" title="Free UK-based services" free=true referrals=true description=gic-description %}

-All these services are now accepting referrals and able to offer both phone and video appointments.
+We have instructions on how to access these services on our [Getting A Referral page]({% link _resources/referral-appointment.md %}).

 {% capture gic-description %}
 There are also a number of pilot schemes run by different organisations within NHS England.
 The purpose of these schemes is to explore a more holistic and comprehensive model of how gender clinics can function, with patient agency centred more in the process.